spanasik/pg2rs/README.md

 println!("{:#?}", users);
 ```

-It is not an ORM, main purpose is to have tables DDL as a source of true.
+It is not an ORM, main purpose is to have tables DDL as a source of truth.
 DDL can be generated using some tool like [Alembic](https://alembic.sqlalchemy.org/en/latest/), and then pg2rs is used to reflect changes in your `structs.rs`

 ## Usage